The 'Story Behind The Story:'

 hair removal specialists in the Louisville metro area in an upscale

-are affordable and care second to none.
+and care second to none.

 Key excerpts from the article: